ReMAP: Neural Reparameterization for Scalable MAP Inference in Arbitrary-Order Markov Random Fields: Experiment

 \subsection{UAI 2022 Inference Competition datasets}

-We then evaluate our algorithm using instances from the UAI 2022 Inference Competition datasets, including both pairwise cases and high-order cases.
-The time settings will align with those established in the UAI 2022 Inference Competition, specifically 1200 seconds and 3600 seconds.
-LBP and TRBP algorithms are set to run for 30 iterations with a damping factor of 0.1, and the time limit for Toulbar2 is configured to 1200 seconds, which is generally sufficient for convergence.
-For \textsc{NeuroLifting}, we utilize an 8-layer GNN to model all instances, with the model trained for up to 100 iterations for each instance; other settings remain consistent with those used in the synthetic problems.
-We also experimented with lifting dimensions of 64, 512, 1024, 4096, and 8192.
+We evaluate our algorithm on the UAI 2022 Inference Competition datasets, including both pairwise and high-order cases, with time limits of 1200 and 3600 seconds as specified in the competition.
+LBP and TRBP run for 30 iterations with a damping factor of 0.1, while Toulbar2 is limited to 1200 seconds.
+For \textsc{ReMAP}, we use an 8-layer GNN trained for up to 100 iterations per instance, with lifting dimensions of 64, 512, 1024, 4096, and 8192; other settings follow the synthetic experiments.

-\textbf{Pairwise cases.} We evaluate pairwise cases from the UAI MPE dataset.
-The results are displayed in Appendix.~\ref{sec:full_pair_uai}.
-From Table.~\ref{table:uai_res} in Appendix.~\ref{sec:full_pair_uai}, we see that on trivial pairwise cases, where Toulbar2 successfully identifies the optimal solutions, \textsc{NeuroLifting} achieves comparably high-quality solutions that are on par with those obtained by LBP and TRBP.
-In cases where the problems become more challenging, although \textsc{NeuroLifting} does not surpass Toulbar2, it outperforms both LBP and TRBP.
-This suggests that \textsc{NeuroLifting} demonstrates improved performance on real-world datasets compared to simpler artificial instances.
-The full results of \textsc{NeuroLifting} with different lifting dimensions are detailed in Appendix.~\ref{sec:full_pair_uai}.
+\textbf{Pairwise cases.} We evaluated pairwise cases from the UAI MPE dataset, with results in Appendix~\ref{sec:full_pair_uai}.
+Table~\ref{table:uai_res} shows \textsc{ReMAP} achieves solutions comparable to LBP and TRBP on trivial problems where Toulbar2 finds optimal solutions.
+On more challenging problems, while not surpassing Toulbar2, \textsc{ReMAP} outperforms both LBP and TRBP, indicating better performance on real-world datasets than artificial instances.
+Complete results with varying lifting dimensions appear in Appendix~\ref{sec:full_pair_uai}.

 \textbf{High-order cases.} For the high-order cases, we select a subset that has relatively large sizes.
-The results are presented in Table.~\ref{table:uai_high_res} in Appendix.~\ref{sec:full_pair_uai}.
-The performance of \textsc{NeuroLifting} aligns with the results obtained from synthetic instances, demonstrating superior efficacy on larger problems while consistently outperforming Toulbar2 in dense cases.
+The results are presented in Table~\ref{table:uai_high_res} in Appendix~\ref{sec:full_pair_uai}.
+The performance of \textsc{ReMAP} aligns with the results obtained from synthetic instances, demonstrating superior efficacy on larger problems while consistently outperforming Toulbar2 in dense cases.